 Look for cracks in doors and windows

 An easy way for creepy-crawlies to get into your home is through a door or window.
 Granted, if you leave these wide open, then it will be easy for them, but often they can get through even if these openings are shut.
-How, you ask?
+How do you ask?

 A couple of ways are possible.
 If your doors or windows aren’t completely sealed to the outside, such as by small spaces beneath a door, or through cracks in the walls of your home, no matter the size.
 Make sure to invest in strong sealant to patch up these cracks and spaces.
 During the summer, it’s a big relief to open up the windows to let some air in, but if you do so, make sure that your windows have screens installed to prevent pests from making their way through a damaged screen.